matheus-rodrigues00/php_marketplace/README.md

 # Marketplace API
 This is a marketplace API, pretty much like a shopping cart.
+No excuses but I did this in two weekend days, it's not perfect...

 # How to Create the Database
 - You'll need a Postgres database called marketplace;